Local systems in diffeology: A local system for an adjunction space in and

 With the argument above, we give results concerning the singular de Rham cohomology of diffeological adjunction spaces.

-\begin{ex} We choose the simplicial singular de Rham complex $(A_{DR}^*)_\bullet$ as the admissible simplicial CDGA which we use in this example.
+\begin{ex} We use the simplicial singular de Rham complex $(A_{DR}^*)_\bullet$ as the admissible simplicial CDGA in order to consider the Souriau-de Rham cohomology of a stratifold.

-(i) Let $S$ be an $n$-dimensional stratifold and $W$ a $s$-dimensional manifold with compact boundary $\partial W$ endowed with a collar $c : \partial W \times [0, \varepsilon) \to W$, where $s > n$.
+Let $S$ be an $n$-dimensional stratifold and $W$ a $s$-dimensional manifold with compact boundary $\partial W$ endowed with a collar $c : \partial W \times [0, \varepsilon) \to W$, where $s > n$.
 Let $f: \partial W \to S$ be a smooth map.
-Then, we construct a p-stratifold of the form $S\cup_f W$.
-We refer the reader to \cite{Kreck} and Appendix \ref{app:appA} for the definition of a (p-)stratifold.
+Then, we construct a parametrized stratifold of the form $S\cup_f W$.
+We refer the reader to \cite{Kreck} and Appendix \ref{app:appA} for the definition of a stratifold.
 The functor $k$ from the category of stratifolds to $\mathsf{Diff}$ in \cite{A-K}, which is also recalled in Appendix \ref{app:appA}, gives a diffeological space $k(S\cup_f W)$.
-In view of Theorem \ref{thm:p-stfd}, we have a smooth homotopy equivalence between $k(S\cup_f W)$ and the adjunction space $k(S)\cup_{k(f)}k(W)$ in $\mathsf{Diff}$.
-Moreover, the excision axiom for the singular homology of a diffeological space (\cite[Proposition 3.1]{Kihara}) and the de Rham theorem (\cite[Theorem 2.4]{K2020}) enable us to deduce that the canonical map gives rise to an isomorphism on the relative de Rham cohomology; see Lemma \ref{lem:Theta}.
-Since $W$ is a manifold and $\partial W$ is a submanifold of $W$, it follows that $k(\partial W)$ is a diffeological subspace of $k(W)$.
+By Theorem \ref{thm:p-stfd}, we have a smooth homotopy equivalence $l : k(S)\cup_{k(f)}k(W) \to k(S\cup_f W)$ in $\mathsf{Diff}$.
+Moreover, the excision axiom for the singular homology of a diffeological space (\cite[Proposition 3.1]{Kihara}) and the de Rham theorem (\cite[Theorem 2.4]{K2020}) allow us to deduce that the canonical map gives rise to an isomorphism on the relative de Rham cohomology; see Lemma \ref{lem:Theta}.
 Therefore, Proposition \ref{prop:well_attached} implies that the map

 is a quasi-isomorphism.